|

 Gitmo.
 Leahy, in October, also spends 6 more weeks in the Caribbean for OPS

-for her Med Cruise in January, and from January thru July, Leahy operates with
+departs for her Med Cruise in January, and from January thru July, Leahy operates

-the 6th Fleet in the Meditterranean.
-At the end of June, Leahy in conjunction
+with the 6th Fleet in the Meditterranean.
+At the end of June, Leahy in

-with USS America (CVA-66), participates in Exercise Flaming Lance, off the
+conjunction with USS America (CVA-66), participates in Exercise Flaming

-coast of Sardinia, during which time USS Leahy (DLG -16) controlled over
+Lance, off the coast of Sardinia, during which time USS Leahy (DLG -16)

 became the first U.S. warship (with USS Tattnall DDG-19) to visit Leningrad,